 Ethylene tetrafluoroethylene (ETFE):

-It is not very heat resistant as compared to the precious types.
+It is not very heat resistant as compared to the previous types.
 However, it offers strong corrosion resistance.
 Due to its ability to fight against rust, industries use it in architectural membranes and aerospace interiors.
 It is also lightweight compared to all other types of Teflon discussed above.

 Point to Remember: Teflon can be divided based on its presence, forms, and applications.
 However, the above-given types of the most basic and other types arise from these.
 For example, Tefzel teflon is a type that is based on ETFE.